Success Stories: Cancer

 laboratory tests and making changes when indicated.

 going 5 years without recurrence.
-Her mammogram was normal in June 2012.
+Her mammogram was normal.
 She

 works full-time, maintains a healthy diet, is active physically and continues